Aliases for PTGIR Gene

 GeneCards Summary for PTGIR Gene

 PTGIR (Prostaglandin I2 (Prostacyclin) Receptor (IP)) is a Protein Coding gene.
-Diseases associated with PTGIR include chemical colitis and pulmonary hypertension.
+Diseases associated with PTGIR include acute erythroid leukemia and chemical colitis.
 Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Peptide ligand-binding receptors and Platelet activation.
 GO annotations related to this gene include G-protein coupled receptor activity and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is TBXA2R.

 UniProtKB/Swiss-Prot for PTGIR Gene